Pevsner Architectural Guides: Treatment of bridges

 A number of bridges connect areas covered by different volumes.
 However, there is no single approach for which volume should include the structure in its main gazetteer.
 In some cases, one volume refers the reader to the other, and in other cases only a few lines appear in one volume and a fuller entry appears in the other.
 In a very few cases (listed below) a full entry appears in both volumes.

 Superseded and unpublished volumes

 The revision of the series has rendered some original volumes obsolete, usually as the area of coverage has changed.
-For example, the county of Cumbria was created after the publication of Cumberland and Westmorland and North Lancashire, leading to the merger of material from both volumes in a single volume Cumbria, a revision with a new geographical focus.

-To date the following volumes have been entirely superseded:
+For example, the county of Cumbria was created after the publication of Cumberland and Westmorland and North Lancashire, leading to the merger of material from both volumes in a single-volume Cumbria, a revision with a new geographical focus.
+The following volumes have been wholly or partially superseded: